webplatform/docs-wpd/Volunteer_Moderators/index.md

 ==FAQ==

 One role is going to be answering questions.
 A lot of these questions will be repeated over and over again.
-We are aiming to create an IRC bot that will pick up on common phrases and auto-generate replies, plus the IRC room topic provides links to URLs for [[WPD:FAQ|FAQ]], [https://www.w3.org/Bugs/Public/ bug tracker], etc. Feel free to point people towards these reaources or quite out of them, as you see fit.
+We are aiming to create an IRC bot that will pick up on common phrases and auto-generate replies, plus the IRC room topic provides links to URLs for [[WPD:FAQ|FAQ]], [https://www.w3.org/Bugs/Public/ bug tracker], etc. Feel free to point people towards these resources or quite out of them, as you see fit.

 The Q&A is soon to be improved, with categorization, etc., things will be more manageable there soon as well.